p2r3/ppmod/README.md

 ### ppmod.addscript

-Similar to ppmod.addoutput, but used only as a cleaner way to attach VScript code to entity outputs.
+Similar to ppmod.addoutput, used as a cleaner and more powerful way of attaching VScript code to entity outputs.

 ```
   ppmod.addscript (entity, output, script, delay = 0, max = -1)